-- 54.4 If the secured obligation (or part of it) is owed by someone other than the chargor, the charge may be set aside in whole or in part (and other remedies may be available) if the charge is a transaction at an undervalue (see Insolvency Act 1986, sections 238 and 339). - 54.5 A charge may be set aside (and other remedies may be available) if it is a transaction defrauding creditors (see Insolvency Act 1986, section 423).
-This is the case even if the chargor is not in insolvency proceedings. - 54.6 If the chargor is a company which goes into administration, there are limitations on the chargor's power to enforce the charge (see Insolvency Act 1986, paras 43 and 44 of Schedule B1).
-There are similar limitations where a small company proposes to enter into a voluntary arrangement (see Insolvency Act 1986, Schedule A1).
+- 53.1 54.6 If the chargor is a company which goes into administration, there are limitations on the chargorchargee's power to enforce the charge (see Insolvency Act 1986, paras 43 and 44 of Schedule B1). - 53.2 There are similar limitations where a small company proposes to enter into a voluntary arrangement (see Insolvency Act 1986, Schedule A1).